34 Best Books by Jewish Writers and Authors

 The magicians

-Quentin Coldwater is a high school student obsessed with the made up world of Fillory.
+Quentin Coldwater is a high school student obsessed with the made-up world of Fillory.
 He finds himself admitted to a magical college that is both secret and elite.
-If you are looking for books set in college, this one has an almost cult-like following.
+This one has an almost cult-like following.

 The best way I can describe this series is if Harry Potter was admitted to Hogwarts in College.
 It has a different, darker feel but it is fun, imaginative, and entertaining.
-The magic in this school is definitely a little bit dark and steamy and for this reason, is perfect for a list of dark academia novels.
+The magic in this school is a little bit dark.
 If you love urban fantasy books, you must read this series of books like Harry Potter.
 This is a witch book unlike any other.

 Love Fantasy Books?
 We do too!
 That’s why we created the Ultimate List of Fantasy for Adults and the Ultimate List of YA fantasy!